How to Recognize Spiritual Weeds in Your Life

 Matthew 13:24-30,36-43.

 Jesus continues in this chapter with the theme of weeds.
 He recounts this parable (also known as the Parable of the Tares) of a farmer who planted a field of wheat.
-An enemy sneaks in under the cover of darkness and sowed weeds among the wheat.
+An enemy sneaks in under the cover of darkness and sowed weed seeds among the wheat.

 As the wheat sprouted, so did the weeds.
 The servants noticed and told the farmer about the predicament.
 They questioned if they should pull the weeds, but the farmer instructs to leave them in place.

-Gathering the weeds at harvest time was easier.
-It didn’t uproot the good wheat, and the seed heads were black in color and easy to discern as weeds.
+The weeds at harvest time didn’t uproot the good wheat, and the seed heads were black in color and easy to discern as weeds.

 Theologians believe the weed (or “tare”) was the common plant darnel.¹ It looks like wheat but is poisonous.
 This tactic of sowing darnel in an enemy’s field was even against Roman law!